Paracosmus/Quillscript-Docs/coding-and-design/objects/subsystem.md

 ---
 # Subsystem

-The Quillscript Subsystem is an [Unreal Engine's Game Instance Subsystem](https://docs.unrealengine.com/latest/ProgrammingAndScripting/Subsystems/).
+The Quillscript Subsystem is an <a href="https://docs.unrealengine.com/latest/ProgrammingAndScripting/Subsystems/" target="_blank">Unreal Engine's Game Instance Subsystem</a>.
 This object manages the plugin as a hole, it holds state properties, and stores Quillscript's data.

 ---